-5. It is appropriate for governmental actors, whether a school board or a court, to refrain from suggesting that moral and religious views against transgender students are relevant when interpreting Title IX's protections.
-The Fourth Circuit therefore correctly declined to engraft a moral or religious exception onto the Act's antidiscrimination mandate or otherwise to give weight to the moral and religious objections raised before the School Board.
-This Court should do the same.
+Governmental actors, whether school boards or courts, must refrain from treating moral and religious views against transgender students as relevant when interpreting Title IX's protections.
+In its prior review of this case, this Court correctly declined to engraft a moral or religious exception onto the Act's antidiscrimination mandate or otherwise to give weight to the moral and religious objections raised before the Board.
+The Court should stay the course on remand.